1. What is the Wildlife Rehabilitator Grants Program?

 Appendix C – Shelter Records

-Appendix D – Training attendance Record
+Appendix D – Training attendance record

-This template has been developed from applicant feedback from previous years.
-Each year in the Wildlife Rehabilitator Grants application form, a question asks you to list training/course details you have completed over the years.
 This template is for you to update once you complete training or attend conferences.
-Simply upload the template into the application form without having to re-type the information each year.
+Simply upload the template into the application form without having to re-type the information each year Wildlife Rehabilitator Grants.

-Provider name of course/training /conference
+Provider name

 Date completed

-Comments about course/training/ conference if applicable
+Comments if applicable

 Example

-Australian Wildlife Rehabilitation Conference 2021
+Australian Wildlife Rehabilitation Conference 2022

 National Wildlife Rehabilitation Group

-13-15 August 2021
+13-15 August 2022

 Attended the conference